David Crossman: Chief Scientist for Health

+During the COVID-19 pandemic Crossman served as Vice-Chairman of the Scottish Government COVID-19 advisory group and as Chair of the Scottish Government COVID-19 Test Strategy Group.

+Crossman concluded his term as Chief Scientist (Health) in June 2022.
+On his departure, Cabinet Secretary for Health Humza Yousaf thanked Crossman for his service.
 Crossman was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to public health in Scotland.

-Covid-19 Pandemic

-During the Covid-19 pandemic Crossman has served as Vice-Chairman of the Scottish Government Covid-19 advisory group and as Chair of the Scottish Government COVID-19 Test Strategy Group.